Report the Incident Immediately

 When Your Doctor(s) Release You, Ask the Appropriate Questions

-Depending upon the nature of your claim, you must ask various questions such as: Will I need additional medical treatment in the future?
+Depending upon the nature of your workers' compensation claim, you must ask various questions such as: Will I need additional medical treatment in the future?
 How much will my future medical care cost?
 Will I need ongoing prescriptions?
 Will I have permanent physical restrictions and limitations?
 The questions are endless and are critical when attempting to resolve your claim.
 You cannot properly resolve a claim without having many answers.
 Will you be able to work in the same positions for which you are educated and trained?
 You will not know-how (which way) to settle your claim until you have addressed all possible issues.
 For help, contact our firm today!